From the Peach State to the Pelican State

 Laissez les bon temps rouler!

-From mid-May to late August, The Peach Pelican can be spotted in an old Bronco at Peach ‘Pit’ Stops around town.
-Murphy and Marsh, the Brooks family Golden Retrievers, will be happy to help you with a 3lb. bag, a 12.5lb. half box or a 25 lb. full box.
+From June to early August, The Peach Pelican can be spotted in an old Bronco at Peach ‘Pit’ Stops around town.
+Bowen and Marsh, the Brooks family Golden Retrievers, will be happy to help you with a 3lb. bag, a 12.5lb. half box or a 25 lb. full box.
 Please check our calendar for Peach Pelican ‘Pit’ Stops throughout the year!

 There are no Peach 'Pit' Stops currently.
 Check back soon for new events to be added!